model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 One alternative would be to specify stubs in a file that is passed to `kani-driver` via a command line option.
 Users would specify per-harness stub pairings in the file; JSON would be a possible format.
-Using a file would eliminate the need for `kani-driver` to extract harness information from the Rust source code; the rest of the implementation would stay the same.
+Using a file would eliminate the need for `kani-compiler` to do an extra pass to extract harness information from the Rust source code before doing code generation; the rest of the implementation would stay the same.
 It would also allow the same harness to be run with different stub selections (by supplying a different file).
 The disadvantage is that the stub selection is remote from the harness itself.